 There are so many different models of iPads these days that it can be really hard to decide which model to get.

-In this post, I’ll help you figure out which model to get for use with the awesomely fun app Procreate for iPad!
+In this post, I’ll help you figure out which model to get for use with the awesomely fun app Procreate!

 Table of Contents

 Here are the steps and sections we’ll go over in this tutorial:

 1. The Quick & Easy (But Expensive) Answer

 If you can afford it, then the answer to this is pretty easy.
 Get this one.
 The newest maxed out 2020 iPad Pro with 1 Terabyte of memory (If you don’t need 1TB of memory, there are also 512GB, 256GB, and 128GB versions of this model).
 You’ll also want the 2nd Generation Apple Pencil to go along with your iPowerhouse tablet (note that the cheaper, 1st Generation Apple Pencil is not compatible with this model).

 Although expensive, this option will get you the best of the best currently available.

 If, however, you find it hard to justify spending $1,499 (1TB Model) + $129 (Apple Pencil) = a whopping $1,628 (before sales tax and any accessories) on a tablet computer and stylus device, then stick around for a more nuanced evaluation below.

 The first thing to confirm is which iPad models Procreate is compatible with.

 Straight from the source, the latest version of Procreate (Version 5) is compatible with the following models (links to currently available models are provided):